karlseguin/the-little-mongodb-book/en/mongodb.markdown

 A special thanks to [Perry Neal](http://twitter.com/perryneal) for lending me his eyes, mind and passion.
 You provided me with invaluable help.
 Thank you.

 ## Latest Version ##
+This version was updated for MongoDB 2.6 by Asya Kamsky.
 The latest source of this book is available at:

 <http://github.com/karlseguin/the-little-mongodb-book>.